Stack Rock Fort: History

+During WW I the fort was used to monitor and protect the harbor with its big guns.
+Other forms of protection which the fort provided for the harbor included a system of anti-ship mines in the harbor which were remotely controlled from the fort, as well as a set of large searchlights to protect against night time raids.
+In 1929 the fort was decommissioned.
+In 1932 it was first placed on the market and sold for £160.

+During WW II the old fort was briefly used by the RAF as a military communications relay station.
+In 2005 it was sold once more for £150,000.
+Concerns over the security of a nearby LNG jetty were raised in 2013, following the discovery of potential trespasser activity.
 The fort was sold again in 2020 to a private owner for an undisclosed amount.

-Land Registry records show that it was sold in January 2021 for £191,000 to a community interest company (CIC).
+Land Registry records show that it was sold in January 2021 for £191,000 to community interest company (CIC) Anoniiem.

-The fort
+Armament

-The fort housed three 32-pounder guns, as well as a single 12-pounder for protection of the walls of the dock.
-From 1859 to 1871, the armaments were changed to sixteen 10-inch and seven 9-inch RMLs, and these were changed again to four 12-pounder QF guns in 1902.
+The original tower housed three 32-pounder guns, as well as a single 12-pounder for protection of the walls of the dock.
+From 1859 to 1871, the armaments were changed to sixteen 10-inch and seven 9-inch Rifled Muzzle Loaders.
+These were replaced with four 12-pounder QF (quick firing) guns in 1902.
 A small number of men manned the fort during World War I and by this time, only two 12-pounder QF guns remained.